 First, make sure you’re tracking all of your expenses.
-There are many apps you can use that automatically track your mileage and other expenses.
+There are many accounting apps you can use that automatically track your mileage and other expenses.
 Don’t wait until April to figure out your expenses because you might forget things or not have enough proof.

 Second, you’ll need to pay estimated taxes.
 Payments are due in April, June, September, and January for tax returns due the following April.

 Now that you’re aware of these two important steps, keep reading to learn the specific details of what you need to do as an Instacart shopper.